-- The hotel enjoys a stunning location, with a spectacular and expansive white tile terrace overlooking the Bosphorus (the strait that forms part of the boundary between Europe and Asia, connecting the Black Sea and Sea of Marmara).
+- The hotel enjoys an amazing waterfront location, with a spectacular and expansive white tile terrace overlooking the Bosphorus (the strait that forms part of the boundary between Europe and Asia, connecting the Black Sea and Sea of Marmara).
 Watching the sunset from the terrace with a glass of wine is unforgettable!

 - The hotel, opened in 2008, is housed in the elegant 19th-century Atık Paşa Palace.
 The picture-perfect tableau of exterior gardens set against the building’s molded ivory facade is simply stunning.

 - The 170 guest rooms, including 25 suites, feature an airy fusion of traditional Ottoman architecture (without the flourishes) and contemporary furnishings.
 All rooms are very spacious and nicely decorated, with sleek bathrooms and very comfortable beds.